-Self portrait taken at the Roxy, NYC right after Yung Gravy was spotted in the elevator.
+Self portrait taken at the Roxy Hotel in NYC right after Yung Gravy was spotted in our elevator.

 The loves of my life.
 Photographed in Paris, France.